“Ghosting” isn’t a new trend in the world of dating. In fact, it’s something that has been around since the beginning of time.

 - He will seem angry and distrustful of the opposite sex and may even admit that he doesn’t do well in relationships

-It’s all about spotting these signs early so you can protect your heart.
+It’s all about spotting red flags early so you can protect your heart.

 #3 – He’s Openly Dating Other Women